How To... Whiten Bone

 Whitening The Bone Of A Cow Skull

-Below and to the right is a photo of the skull before we whitened the bone.
+Below is a photo of the skull before we whitened the bone.
 We considered immersing the entire skull in a container of hydrogen peroxide but didn't have a container large enough.
 Even if we were able to find a suitable container, we wanted to avoid the expense of buying enough hydrogen peroxide to fill it.

 So, instead of immersing the skull, we decided to wrap it in white cloth soaked with hydrogen peroxide, then cover it with plastic wrap and a garbage bag to keep the peroxide from running off or evaporating.

-Shown in the photo at right is a list of the items we used:
+Shown in the photo above is a list of the items we used: